mbaitar/lev-assignment/README.md

 ## Description
-This application is designed based on the assignment given to me
+This application is designed based on the assignment given to me A seller can see metrics about his subscription after fully onboarded A Buyer can trade ARR and see his trades in a overview

 ## Requirements
 - [Golang](https://golang.org/dl/) (version 1.22.x or later)